Sahiwal Division: List of the Districts

+List of the Tehsils

 Climate

 In the Köppen climate classification, Sahiwal has a Semi-arid climate.
 More precisely, it is intermediate between a Desert climate (BW) and a Humid subtropical climate.

 Temperatures in Sahiwal vary between hot and very hot in summer and are mild in winters.
 In May, June and July, temperatures increase to maximums between 40 and 50 °C. In winter months, the temperature falls to minimums between 5 and 10 °C.

 Sahiwal lies on the edge of the Thar Desert at a low altitude and so, wet seasons are warm and dry seasons are cool.
 Sahiwal is also affected by the monsoon.
 Precipitation is very heavy in the monsoon, and dry during the rest of the year, with few or no months bringing moderate levels of precipitation.

 The annual average rainfall in Sahiwal is approximately 349 mm.

 The soil in Sahiwal is fertile.
 The vegetation is short and scrubby.
 The land supports grasses, shrubs and some forests.